-Laura Pendergest-Holt, Gilberto Lopez, Mark Kuhrt and Leroy King.
+Other individuals deeply involved in the Stanford Financial Company affiliates (and named as defendants in the Securities and Exchange Commission case) were: James M. Davis, Laura Pendergest-Holt, Gilberto Lopez, Mark Kuhrt and Leroy King.
 James M. Davis attended Baylor University in the 1970s, where he met Robert Allen Stanford.
 Davis appeared to be a "religious" man and led prayers before bank business meetings.
 He'd also started his own church in Mississippi.
 Davis was the Chief Financial Officer for Stanford Financial Group and Stanford International Bank.
 He also served as a member of Stanford International Bank's Investment Committee.
 Davis regularly consulted with Stanford about the financial status of the Stanford International Bank and what revenue and asset numbers to report to investors and others.
-He made investment decisions for the bank and regularly received updates on the bank's revenue and loss records; updated investors and others about the financial status and operations of the bank, and approved reports to investors and others about the financial condition of the bank.
+He made investment decisions for the bank and regularly received updates on the bank's revenue and loss records; updated investors and others about the financial condition of the bank, and approved reports to investors and others about the financial condition of the bank.
 Davis, in his guilty plea, admitted that he intentionally and knowingly participated in a scheme to defraud purchasers of the bank's CDs, and that he created or caused to be created false and misleading accounting books and records.